oluwatobi1/Shopify-2021/README.md

 ### How to use this Application?
-> A Walk-through demo Web App is deployed at [IMAGE REPO](https://imagerepositoryapp.herokuapp.com).

 #### Steps
-1. Click [Here](https://imagerepositoryapp.herokuapp.com) to Access the demo App.
+1. Click [Here](https://imagerepositoryapp.herokuapp.com) to Access the deployed Walk-through demo Web App.
 2. Sign up or Login.(Simple Authentication)
 3. Navigate to the **Upload Image** through the nav bar
 4. Complete the upload Form.
 (Upload at least 3+ images)